The Mama's Girls

 Baby Blanket with Mitered Corners (So Easy!)

-This is a fun technique to make mitered corners for Flannel Baby Blankets.
+This is a fun technique to make mitered corners for a Flannel Baby Blanket.
 Once you learn how to make these Baby Blankets, you will be unstoppable!
 Every baby within 10 miles of you will probably have one!
 And you’ll find that shopping for coordinating cute flannel prints can be addicting!

 Just an FYI, when I’m learning a new sewing technique, I find that it helps to go through all of the instructions first to get in my mind how it should come together.
 Take a minute to review these instructions before beginning.